wzyy2/jekyll-now/_posts/2017-6-4-swap-layer.md

 On X11 and Wayland backend, we can't make GUI layer transparent by alpha becuase of the exists of desktop background.
 If you set window backgournd color to transparent, it would show background rather than video lyaer, so we can only use color key.

-To set color key, it need change kernel code.
+To set color key, it need some changes in kernel driver.

 reg:
 [color reg](https://github.com/rockchip-linux/kernel/blob/release-4.4/drivers/gpu/drm/rockchip/rockchip_drm_vop.h#L245  ),